AshMetalRaf/ART/README.md

 ---

 ## Features
-- Reorder achievements from the assets list of RetroAchievements files.
+- Reorder achievements and leaderboards from the assets list of RetroAchievements files.
-- Displays only the achievement assets, not the full text, for easier management.
+- Displays only the the necessary assets, not the full text, for easier management.
 - Simple drag-and-drop interface for quick file uploading.
 - Allows saving the reordered list as a new .txt file for easy integration with your project.